haskell-distributed/distributed-process/team.md

 ### Origins

-Cloud Haskell was originally the brainchild of Jeff Epstein, Simon Peyton Jones and Dr Andrew Black, whose join paper for the Tokyo Haskell Symposium [Towards Haskell in the Cloud][1], was expanded in Epstein's 2011 masters thesis [Functional programming for the data centre][2].
+Cloud Haskell was originally the brainchild of Jeff Epstein, Simon Peyton Jones and Dr Andrew Black, whose joint paper for the Tokyo Haskell Symposium [Towards Haskell in the Cloud][1], was expanded in Epstein's 2011 masters thesis [Functional programming for the data centre][2].